Himalayan Yoga Academy

 5. Shuffling Gait: While walking person takes small step with their feet barely leaving ground.

-6. Stooped Posture: In severe or progressive forms of Parkinson’s Disease, the person head or upper body may become bent at right angle to trunk.
+6. Stooped Posture: In severe or progressive forms of Parkinson’s Disease, the person’s head or upper body may become bent at a right angle to the trunk.

 7. Dysphagia: The person may have difficulty in swallowing and this leads to aspiration some times.

-• Depression : Depression is thought to affect between 30-80 percent of all people suffering from Parkinson’s Disease.
+• Depression: Depression is thought to affect between 30-80 percent of all people suffering from this disease.

 • Mild cognitive impairment: The person’s voluntary and involuntary responses will show a significant delayed reaction.

-• Dementia: dementia will often occur in about 20-40 percent of all people suffering form Parkinson’s Disease
+• Dementia: It will often occur in about 20-40 percent of all people suffering form Parkinson’s Disease

 3. Symptoms that affect autonomic nervous systems